choia/messenger-app/README.md

 ## Issues and Limitations

-- Message will not send on keyboard 'Enter' and will not clear input field upon sending the message(require manual delete)
+- Message will not clear input field upon sending the message(require manual delete)
-- Overall CSS styling improvement required

 ## Feature Improvements